ashleymills/Reachability.swift/README.md

  4. In your code import Reachability like so:
    `import ReachabilitySwift`

- 4. In your code import Reachability like so:
-   `import ReachabilitySwift`

 ### Carthage
 [Carthage][] is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
 To install Reachability.swift with Carthage: